Sheet Fed Printing: Understanding the Process and Benefits

 Sheet fed printing is a high-quality printing process of lithography.
 The paper is fed into the printing machine; one sheet at a time and then printed on both sides simultaneously.

 In other words, you’re “feeding” the machine with paper.
-It’s best suited for small and medium-sized print jobs, such as business cards, letterhead, brochures, flyers, and business forms.
+It’s best suited for small and medium-sized DTF printing businesses, such as business cards, letterhead, brochures, flyers, and business forms.

 How Sheet Fed Printing Processes?

-It uses various technologies to print on individual sheets of paper.
+It uses various types of printing techniques to print on individual sheets of paper.
 The most common is the use of lithographic press.
-This press works a series of rollers to transfer ink from a printing plate to the paper
+This press works a series of rollers to transfer ink from a printing plate to the paper.

 The printing plate is made of a water-resistant but ink-receptive material.
 Ink attaches itself to the plate in places where the image should be printed while water removes the ink from the plates where the image can’t appear.